-- 1. IRS Form 5305-R or 5305-RA Agreement.
-This Disclosure Statement and the IRS Forms 5305 series agreement, amendments, application, and additional provisions set forth the terms and conditions governing your Roth IRA.
-Such documents are the "Agreement." - 2.
-Individual Benefit.
+- provisions set forth the terms and conditions governing your Roth IRA.
+Such documents are the agreement. - Individual/Beneficiary Benefit.
 This Roth IRA must be for the exclusive benefit of you and, upon your death, your beneficiaries.
 The Roth IRA must be established in your name and not in the name of your beneficiary, living trust, or another party or entity. - 3.
 Beneficiary Designation.
 By completing the appropriate section on the corresponding Roth IRA application you may designate any person(s) as your beneficiary to receive your Roth IRA assets upon your death.
 You may also change or revoke an existing designation in such manner and in accordance with such rules as we prescribe for this purpose.
 If there is no beneficiary designation on file at the time of your death, or if none of the beneficiaries on file are alive at the time of your death, your Roth IRA assets will be paid to your estate.
-We may rely on the latest beneficiary designation on file at the time of your death, your Roth IRA assets will be paid to your estate.
-We may rely on the latest beneficiary designation on file at the time of your death, will be fully protected in doing so, and will have no liability whatsoever to any person making a claim to the Roth IRA assets under a subsequently filed designation or for any other reason.
+We may rely on the latest beneficiary designation on file at the time of your death, will be fully protected in doing so, and will have no liability whatsoever to any person making a claim to the Roth IRA assets under a subsequently filed designation or for any other reason. - 4.
+Cash Contributions.
+Regular or annual Roth IRA contributions must be in cash, which may include a check, money order, or wire transfer. - 5.
+Roth IRA Custodian.
+A Roth IRA custodian must be a bank, federally insured credit union, savings and loan association, trust company, or other entity, which is approved by the Secretary of the Treasury to act as a Roth IRA custodian. - 6.
+Prohibition Against Life Insurance and Commingling.
+None of your Roth IRA assets may be invested in life insurance contracts, or commingled with other property, except in a common trust fund or common investment fund. - 7.
+Nonforfeitability.
+The assets in your Roth IRA are not forfeitable. - Collectibles.
+Generally, none of your Roth IRA assets may be invested in collectibles, including any work of art, rug, or antique, metal or gem, stamp or coin, alcoholic beverage, or any other tangible personal property.
+If we allow, you may invest your Roth IRA assets in the following coins and bullion: certain gold, silver, and platinum coins minted by the United States; a coin issued under the laws of any state; and any gold, silver, platinum, and palladium bullion of a certain fineness, and only if such coins and bullion are held by us.
+For additional guidance on collectibles, see Section 408(m) of the Internal Revenue Code (IRC). - 9.
+Cash Rollovers.
+You may be eligible to make a rollover contribution of your Roth IRA distribution to a Roth IRA.
+Rollovers to and from Roth IRAs are described in greater detail elsewhere in this Disclosure Statement.